What is the difference between legalization or decriminalization?

 If in the previous three years you have been convicted of a controlled substance offense, then you may be fined a maximum of two hundred dollars.
 If you were convicted of two or more controlled substance offenses within the past three years, then you may be fined a maximum of two hundred and fifty dollars, and may be imprisoned a maximum of fifteen days.

-In the case of a violation for the unlawful possession of marijuana, as long as you attend your court date, file000244831962pay any fines, and don’t acquire any additional drug violations, the charge should not be added to your criminal record.
+In the case of a violation for the unlawful possession of marijuana, as long as you attend your court date, pay any fines, and don’t acquire any additional drug violations, the charge should not be added to your criminal record.
 If this is your first offense, you will likely be offered a Marijuana Adjournment in Contemplation of Dismissal (MACD), which will result in a dismissal of the charges as long as you are not arrested again within one year.

 Have you been charged with a marijuana offense in New York?